Apply for funding

 HOW THE FUND WORKS

 The Southend Emergency Fund receives donations from members of the public, businesses, trusts, churches, community organisations and from other charities.
-It operates under the auspices of Shared Space, registered charity 1161862.
+It is hosted by Southend Association of Voluntary Services, registered charity 1063655.

 The fund gives grants to help local agencies relieve individuals and families in hardship arising both directly from the coronavirus and the steps taken to contain it.